 Plot: Yori has been in love with his twin sister, Iku, for as long as he can remember.
-When he finally reveals his feelings to her, Iku is shocked and their lives get increasingly complicated from this revelation.
+When he finally reveals his feelings to her, Iku is shocked and their lives get increasingly complicated.
 Does Iku feel the same?
-And can this relationship even work?
+Can this relationship ever work?

 When done wrong, however, they can turn what would’ve been a meh or bad show into a horrible show.

-That being said, I’ve been wanting to review this show ever since I watched it a few years ago.
-It is a shining example of how to spotlight taboo subjects in the wrong way.
+That being said, I’ve been wanting to review this OVA ever since I watched it a few years ago.
+It is a shining example of how to tackle taboo subjects in the wrong way.

 The biggest issue with this show is the main character, Yori.
 He is in love with his “younger” twin sister, Iku, and has been since he was a small child.

-It was a little sweet to see Yori be so nice to Iku as kids, and even though he obviously had aspirations to make Iku his bride some day, it was still cute because that can really be brushed off as the musings of a child who simply doesn’t understand the norms of society and even, to a degree, nature.
-When we see Yori grown up, however, basically all sympathy and understanding for the guy falls flat.
+It was a little sweet to see Yori be so nice to Iku as kids.
+Even though he obviously had aspirations to make Iku his bride some day, it was still cute because that can really be brushed off as the musings of a child who simply doesn’t understand the norms of society and even, to a degree, nature.
+When we see Yori grown up, however, basically all sympathy and understanding for the guy goes up in smoke.

-He’s a grumpy, jealous, angry little sack of crap who seems more in lust with Iku than he is in love.
+He’s a mean, jealous, angry little sack of crap who seems more in lust with Iku than he is in love.

-Case and point, he uses some girl that has a crush on him, Tomoka, for sex in order to release some of the tension from just being so in lust with Iku.
-But don’t worry, it’s not an asshole-ish thing to do because Tomoka is fully aware that he likes someone else and even asked to be a proxy for this girl, hoping that one day he’d fall in love with her eventually, just because sex.
+Case and point, he uses some girl that has a crush on him, Tomoka, for sex in order to release some of his sexual tension geared towards Iku.
+But don’t worry, it’s not an asshole-ish thing to do because Tomoka is fully aware that he likes someone else and even asked to be a proxy for this girl, hoping that one day he’d fall in love with her, just because sex.